FIBArk: Early Hooligans

 There were no regulations on the boats in the early years of FIBArk, and boats were made from a variety of materials.
 Some crafts were made from catamarans, airplane belly-tanks, pontoon boats, and covered kayaks, among a variety of other materials.
 The covered kayaks won because of their easy maneuverability on the swift rapids.

 This "anything goes" attitude toward crafts paved the way for the modern Hooligan Race, held on the Saturday night of the festival.
 This race’s criteria are that nothing traditionally boat related, other than paddles, are allowed, and the crafts must be made up of anything but typical boat materials.
 Crafts that appear in this race are made from a variety of materials, such as inner tubes, wood, life savers, and many more.

 Today

-Today, world class athletes attend, hailing from France, Germany, Belgium, Scotland, Israel, Italy, England, Switzerland, Austria, Mexico, Canada, and the United States to compete in a variety of boating events, foot races, and bike races.
+As of 2026, athletes from twelve countries, including France, Germany, Mexico, Canada and the United states, complete in the boating, foot and bicycle races.